The-Marcy-Lab-School/problem-set-db-relationships/README.md

 Include your ERD as a link in your `solutions.md` file.
 You can get a link to your _draw.io_ diagram by clicking on _File_ -> _Publish_ -> _Link..._

 #### Note
-There are some M:M relationships in here.
+There are some Many-to-Many relationships in here.
 Be sure to include the cross reference tables that mediate these relationships.
 For example, there is a M:M relationship between `film`s and `actor`s.
 This relationship is mediated by the `film_actor` table.
 Be sure to include that in your ERD as well.

 Lastly, for your entities, you do not have to list the data types next to your attributes (column).
 Simply place an asterisks next to the primary key of the entity.
 See below:
 ![sample ERD](./erd.png)